Irradiated Food: An Overview

 Irradiation is the use of radiation from x-rays or radioactive materials on food.
 The process kills bacteria to sterilize food.
 The benefits of irradiating food include the ability to control insects and bacteria.
 The process can give foods, especially fruits and vegetables, a longer shelf life and cause less food poisoning.

 But the topic of irradiation seems to be one surrounded by as much myth as fact.
 For example, food irradiation does not make the food radioactive, nor will it make you glow in the dark.
 In fact, it can actually prevent you from taking on the greenish-tinge that comes with food poisoning.

 Food irradiation, like pasteurization or canning, is a food safety technology designed to eliminate the germs, bacteria, and parasites that would otherwise cause foodborne diseases from the foods we eat.
 It is used in many other countries, including, China, Russia, and Portugal.
 The World Health Organization (WHO) and government agencies support the use of irradiation.

 What Is it Used for?

-According to the Center for Food Safety and Applied Nutrition, there are four main purposes of food irradiation:
+There are four main purposes of food irradiation:

 What Does the Process Involve?